hathaway3/toolshed/README.txt

 Enter the unpackaged toolshed directory and run:
 $ make -C build/unix install CC=gcc

+== HOW TO BUILD FOR WINDOWS ON UNIX or WSL ==

+$ NOTEST=1 make -C build/unix CC="x86_64-w64-mingw32-gcc -Wl,--force-exe-suffix"

 == HOW TO BUILD ON UNIX ==

-To build cocofuse you will need to have FUSE libraries and header files installed.
+To build cocofuse (LINUX only) you will need to have FUSE libraries and header files installed.
 On Debian-based systems:
 $ sudo apt-get install libfuse-dev

 Enter the unpackaged toolshed directory and run: